Prices incl. VAT plus shipping costs

-Hegner reinvented the fretsaw.
+Hegner has reinvented the fretsaw.
 Now professionals, artists, students and hobbyists work more safely, strongly and effortlessly than ever before.
 The steel square tube always stays in shape - for the life of the tool.
-For the first time, a fretsaw is so stable, with a weight of only 300 or 330 grams.
+For the first time, a fretsaw is so stable, weighing only 300 or 330 grams.
 Five simple steps are enough and the saw blade is ready for use.
 Two tempered knurled screws with fine thread replace every effort.
 The saw blade glides through wood, plastic and metal with the same tension.
-And the handle made from local beech is ergonomically correct in the hand.
+And the handle made of local beech is ergonomically correct in the hand.
 Being creative can be so effortless.

-- Bend: 12x12 mm square steel tube, 1 mm wall thickness, electro-galvanized, Cr (Vi) free, curves reinforced with beads, dimensionally stable up to a load pressure of 20 kg
+- Arch: 12x12mm square steel tube, 1mm wall thickness, galvanized, Cr ( Vi) free, curves reinforced by beads, dimensionally stable up to a load pressure of 20kg

-- Saw blade holder: 2 exchangeable clamping blocks with bore, tempered knurled screws, 0.6 mm fine thread for high clamping force, clamping effect through knurled nut on top
+- Saw blade holder: 2 interchangeable clamping blocks with bore, tempered knurled screws, 0.6mm fine thread for high clamping force, clamping effect due to knurled nut on top

-- Handle: rigidly connected with a bow, local beech, turned, lacquered, ergonomically shaped for right and left-handers
+- Handle: rigidly connected with a bow, local beech, turned, painted, ergonomically shaped for right and left-handers

 Stable - for the life of the tool

-The secret of the stability lies in the square tube made of steel and the curves additionally reinforced by beads.
+The secret of stability lies in the square tube made of steel and the curves, which are additionally reinforced by beads.
 The fretsaw cannot be bent or compressed with normal force.
 Shape and rigidity are retained for years.

-Simple - put an end to the feat
+Simple - Put an end to the show of strength

 Generations of professionals, students and hobbyists have struggled to properly tension their fretsaw blades - a game of patience, a show of strength.
 Not anymore.
 With the Hegner fretsaw, the clamping system does all the work.

-Tight - right down to the last cut
+Tight - right up to the last cut

-The fretsaw blade always maintains the same tension.
+The jigsaw blade always maintains the same tension.
 This is ensured by the stability of the arch and the power of the clamping system.
-This means that you can saw clean, tight and precise right up to the last cut - even if you turn the saw blade and work on thrust.
+This means that you can saw cleanly, tightly and precisely right up to the last cut - even if you turn the saw blade and work on thrust.